Local Insights February 18, 2026 • Joseph E. Haberl

 1. Get Pre-Approved Early: Having your financing ready can make a big difference in a competitive environment.

-2. Work with a Local Expert: A Lavallette-based agent who understands each condo complex’s nuances—such as HOA rules, rental policies, and flood insurance requirements—can save you both time and surprises.
+2. Work With a Local Expert: A Lavallette-based agent who understands each condo complex's nuances—HOA rules, rental policies, flood insurance requirements—can save you time and surprises.

 3. Consider Bay vs. Ocean Side: Each side of Route 35 offers different advantages.
 Bay-side condos often come with lower price points or boat access, while ocean-side units offer immediate beach proximity.